 Many Oslo chefs have developed menus based on classic Norwegian recipes but with exciting variations, like Asian or Mediterranean cooking styles and ingredients.
-You may read about "New Scandinavian" cuisine on some menus—a culinary style that combines seafood and game from Scandinavia with spices and sauces from any other country.
+You may read about "New Nordic" cuisine on some menus—a culinary style that combines seafood and game from Scandinavia with spices and sauces from elsewhere.
 Spend at least one sunny summer afternoon harborside at Aker Brygge eating

 in one of the many seafood restaurants and watching the world go by.
-Or buy steamed shrimp off the nearby docked fishing boats and plan a picnic in the Oslo fjords or Vigeland or another of the city's parks.
-Note that some restaurants close for a week around Easter, in July, and during the Christmas holiday season.
+Or buy steamed shrimp off the nearby docked fishing boats and plan a picnic on the Oslofjord or in Vigeland or another of the city's parks.
+Note that some restaurants close for a week around Easter, the entire month of July, and during the week between Christmas and New Year.
 Some restaurants are also closed on Sunday.
-Like more and more cities worldwide, smoking in indoor public spaces isn't allowed, but terraces and other outdoor spaces are alright; aim for upwind if you're sensitive to smoke (or downwind to be polite if you're a smoker yourself).
+Smoking in indoor public spaces isn't allowed, but is permitted on terraces and other outdoor spaces (colorful blankets and heating lamps are usually provided for such places in winter).

 The top 25 places we think should be on every traveler's radar this year.More

 View deals in Oslo for vacation packages, hotels, airfare, and more from our partners!More